nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * If `NEW_TAGNAME` already exists in Contax (case-insensitive), the command will not execute.

 Examples:
 * `edittag f/New Clients t/Prospective Clients` Changes the name of the tag *New Clients* to *Prospective Clients*.
-Command will be ignored if the tag *New Clients* does not exist in the first place.
+Command will be ignored if the tag *New Clients* does not exist in the first place or *Prospective Clients* already exists in Contax.

 ### Listing All Tags: `listtags`